-- You are allowed to form teams of 6 students as you like! - You tell us which 6 students are in your team, we note this down - We will form teams out of the remaining students who did not find a team by themselves. - We will send you the contact information of all your team members after this kickoff session via email.
+- You are allowed to form teams of 6 students as you like! - You enter your team consisting of 6 students into the provided Google spreadsheet - If you are still looking for a team, enter yourself to the respective section of the spreadsheet - We will form teams out of the remaining students who did not find a team by themselves - We will send you the contact information of all your team members after the kickoff session via email. - Meet with your team TODAY!